Cocktails

 cognac

-Shake well with ice and serve in a coupe glass.
+Shake well with ice and strain into a coupe glass.

 Violet Lilly

 This is a subtle variation on the Water Lily created by Richard Boccato.
 I replaced the Creme de Violette with Parfait Amour and the Cointreau with Mandarine Napoleon.
 Unfortunately, the colors of the two mixers clash.
 It's worth it for the improved flavor in my opinion.
 Parfait Amour may be hard to find.
-If you go back to the original creme de violette, try to find a soapy tasting one as it adds a nice note.
+You can replace it with Crème Yvette, although it's hard to find as well.

 Plymouth Gin